-Eligibility Application Process Categories Workshops Raleigh Arts Partners
+Eligibility Application Process Grant Categories Workshops Raleigh Arts Partners

 The City of Raleigh Arts Commission's Grant Program is the official vehicle for municipal support to the City's arts organizations.
 A major example of the City Council's dedication to the cultural development of Raleigh, the program is supported currently by a $5 per capita allocation, which resulted in grant awards totaling $1,856,176 for 2019-2020.

 Subject to eligibility requirements, any nonprofit organization, with 501(c)3 tax-exempt status and whose corporate headquarters are located within the limits of the City of Raleigh, may apply for an Arts Grant.
-To determine eligibility for these grants, please review the grant guidelines below and note the application dates and deadlines.
+To determine eligibility for these grants, please review the grant guidelines of each category and note the application dates and deadlines.

 Based on recommendations by the Raleigh Arts Commission, the City of Raleigh awards Arts Grant funding annually to non-profit organizations headquartered in Raleigh.
 Raleigh nonprofits may request one Arts Grant per year.